 - Jitteriness and in inability to sleep well

 - In some cases, stress and anxiety cause worsening symptoms of gastrointestinal conditions, including Irritable Bowel Syndrome (IBS) and Inflammatory Bowel Disease (IBD)

-If any of those ring true for you, and you want an energy boost minus the discomfort, consider falling out of love with coffee and trying these 5 energy-boosting coffee alternatives:
+If any of those ring true for you, and you want an energy boost minus the discomfort of coffee stomach pain, consider falling out of love with coffee and trying these 5 energy-boosting coffee alternatives:

 1. Eagle Energy

 The natural caffeine in Eagle Energy supplements comes from guarana berries, which when inhaled in microdoses, does not irritate the stomach or cause other gastro-issues.
 While coffee can stay in your system for over 5 hours, Eagle Energy metabolizes quite quickly and lasts about 1 hour.
 Which means you can get an instant energy boost whenever you need it without the added bathroom hassles that come with drinking it.